 The Suburban Revitalisation program is providing $250,000 in funding for the project which is being delivered in partnership with Knox City Council in late 2022.

-The project will introduce creative elements and upgrade the pedestrian laneways and arcades that connect the key village retail precincts in Boronia based on the outcomes of an audit and engagement with the local community.
+The project introduced creative elements and upgraded the pedestrian laneways and arcades that connect the key village retail precincts in Boronia based on the outcomes of an audit and engagement with the local community.

 Benefits include enhanced pedestrian connectivity, improved perceptions of safety, business activation and increased footfall and increased engagement with local stakeholders in renewal activities in Boronia.

-The Suburban Revitalisation program is providing $150,000 in funding for the project and it's anticipated to be completed in late 2022.
-The project is being delivered in partnership with Knox City Council.
+The Suburban Revitalisation program provided $150,000 in funding for the project and was completed in late 2022.
+The project was delivered in partnership with Knox City Council.

 500 energy inefficient lights will be upgraded to LED lights on major roads in Boronia, including the main roads within the commercial core and activity centre.
 This will address local concerns of poor amenity and perceptions of safety after dark, which was cited in the draft Boronia Renewal Strategy.

-The Suburban Revitalisation program is providing $100,000 in funding for the project and it's anticipated to be completed late 2022.
+The Suburban Revitalisation program is providing $100,000 in funding for the project and it's anticipated to be completed early 2023.
 The project is being delivered in partnership with Knox City Council.

-The program will support disadvantaged young people (7 – 17 years old) in Boronia who are at risk of disengaging from the community through a one-to-one mentoring program.
-Local volunteers will be engaged and trained as Mentors and paired with a young mentee, with the purpose of building positive connections by partaking in a range of relationship building activities.
+The program supported disadvantaged young people (7 – 17 years old) in Boronia who are at risk of disengaging from the community through a one-to-one mentoring program.
+Local volunteers were engaged and trained as Mentors and paired with a young mentee, with the purpose of building positive connections by partaking in a range of relationship building activities.

 By providing positive adult role models, the program will assist in addressing the impacts of the COVID-19 pandemic, including reducing social isolation in youth; helping to build a stronger, more inclusive community; and improving disengaged youth's chance of remaining in school and giving back to their community.

-The Suburban Revitalisation program is providing $50,000 in funding for the project and will be completed in late 2022.
-The project is being delivered in partnership with Big Brothers Big Sisters Australia.
+The Suburban Revitalisation program is provided $50,000 in funding for the project and was completed in late 2022.
+The project was delivered in partnership with Big Brothers Big Sisters Australia.

 This project will deliver upgrades to the “look” of the Eastern Access Community Health (EACH) Boronia Road building in Boronia, through the addition of a community garden space and 24/7 food pantry, more windows to allow ‘eyes on the street’ and more amenity and natural light, as well as improved facades through the use of natural materials.
 Not only will this make the building more welcoming, but it will also solidify the EACH Boronia facility’s role as a community hub and support further informal and formal engagement with the local community.